-Carrot Souffle is a delicious side dish made with fresh carrots, cinnamon, nutmeg, butter, sugar, vanilla, and eggs.
-It has a pudding-like texture that reminds me of the smooth custard texture and flavorings of pumpkin pie.
-This dish is the perfect addition to your Thanksgiving roast turkey and Christmas ham and a great alternative to sweet potato or butternut souffle.
+Carrot Souffle is a delicious side dish with fresh carrots, cinnamon, nutmeg, butter, sugar, vanilla, and eggs.
+Its pudding-like texture reminds me of pumpkin pie’s smooth custard and flavorings.

 First, peel and cut the carrots into chunks.
-Then add them to a large pot of water.
+Then, add them to a large pot of water.
 Boil the carrots until super fork-tender.
-Drain well and puree with an immersion blender, stand blender or food processor.
+Drain well and puree with an immersion blender, stand blender, or food processor.

 Pour the mixture into a greased casserole dish and bake for about 50-60 minutes or until set.
 Let stand for 10 minutes before serving.
 If desired, sprinkle with a dusting of powdered sugar.